Men's magazines: an A-Z

 - lads magazines (eg Loaded and Maxim);

-- weekly lads magazines such as Nuts and Zoo, and digital weekly Monkey;
+- weekly lads mags such as Nuts, Zoo and digital weekly Monkey;

 - humour (eg Blighty, The Chap and Viz);

-- more special-interest men's magazines covering photography, art or gadgets that use 'girlie' or other elements as an important part of their appeal;
+- special-interest magazines on photography, art or gadgets that use 'girlie' elements as part of their appeal;

-- top-shelf titles with some literary ambitions (eg Penthouse and Playboy).
+- top-shelf titles with literary ambitions (eg Penthouse and Playboy).

 ![]() |